mailsac/mailsac-examples/services/mailforwarding.rst

 How to Setup Email Forwarding
 =============================

-After purchasing a private address, you can forward its emails to another address.
+After purchasing a private address, you can forward mail to another address.
 (Forwarding is not available for public disposable email addresses.)

 Forward to Other Email Address